chgeo/vitepress-open-md/README.md

-# VitePress Open MD
+# VitePress Open Markdown

-Open the currently active Markdown file in your running VitePress dev server.
+VS Code extension to open the currently active markdown file in your running [VitePress](https://vitepress.dev/) dev server.

 ## Features

-- Adds a command to open the active Markdown file in your browser.
+- Adds a command to open the active markdown file in your browser.
 - Converts workspace file paths to the matching VitePress route.
 - Supports an optional anchor fragment.
 - Supports configuring the target browser app on macOS.

 ## Command

-- Command title: Open VitePress Markdown in Browser
+- Command title: _Open VitePress Markdown in Browser_
-- Command ID: vitepressMd.openCurrent
+- Command ID: `vitepressMd.openCurrent`

 Run it from: